IBM/ToDoBackend/DatabaseWorkshop.md

 		ToDo.find(id: id, completion)
 	}
 ```
-Each one now uses one call to the database to accomplish it's task.
-The code is also easy to understand just from reading the calls happening inside the methods.
+Each one now uses one call to the database to accomplish its task.
+The code is now simpler and easier to understand because each method uses only one call to the database to accomplish its task.

-### Step 9 - updateHandler()
+### 9. updateHandler()

-This one has a little more going on as we need to fetch the version of the `ToDo` currently stored in our database, assess the differences between this version of the `ToDo` and the patched version being passed into the method, make the changes and then commit the modified `ToDo` back to the database.
+This method is a little more complex as we need to fetch the `ToDo` object that is currently stored in our database, assess the differences between this version of the `ToDo` object and the patched version being passed into the method, make the changes and then commit the modified `ToDo` object to the database

 ```swift
 	func updateHandler(id: Int, new: ToDo, completion: @escaping (ToDo?, RequestError?) -> Void ) {